 CyberGhost will list all of the available servers and locations for you to choose from like the rest in this list, but the latest version of its Android app encourages you to choose from one of several profiles based on how you plan to use it.
 Surfing on public wifi, for example?
 Connect with the “surf anonymously” profile.
 The “Secured streaming” profile includes several servers to choose from according to the streaming channel you want to unblock: Amazon Prime Video, Netflix, BBC iPlayer, etc.

-The company has ramped up expansion as of late and its server network now numbers almost 3,700 spread across some 59 countries.
+The company has ramped up expansion as of late and its server network now numbers over 5,900 spread across 89+ countries.
 CyberGhost VPN performed well in our speed tests.
 Military-grade encryption, a no-logs policy, and DNS leak protection ensure maximum privacy.

 The Android app is only officially available from Google Play.
-A free tier is available but server selection is limited and users must wait in a queue to connect.
 CyberGhost allows up to seven simultaneous connections, so you can connect all your devices at the same time.

 - Android App is easy to use and is available on the Google Play store